Independent Variables – Definition, Use & Examples

 Independent variables in a nutshell

 Independent variables can be purposefully manipulated or observed to evaluate their impact on dependent variables.
-They are typical parts of analyzing a cause-and-effect relationship, representing the cause and helping to understand how changes in these variables affect outcomes in a study or experiment.
+They are typical parts of analysing a cause-and-effect relationship, representing the cause and helping to understand how changes in these variables affect outcomes in a study or experiment.
 In essence, independent quantities are conditions or inputs that are tested to evaluate their effect on the outcomes or results, setting the stage for empirical investigation.

 Definition: Independent variables